coltonb/TheTestGroup-worldofsweets/src/test/UnitTests.md

     - PASS: If the card drawn has the same image as the tile a player moves to when the card is drawn, this test passes.
     - FAIL: If the card drawn does not have the same image as the tile a player moves to when the card is drawn, this test fails.

+SPRINT 4:

+Test 15: Are you prompted to play in strategic or normal on load?
+    - Method:
+      - Step 1: Compile & run
+      - Step 2: Select new game
+      - Step 3: Verify the menu is displayed.
+Try both options to verify the appropriate gamemode is initialized

+      - PASS: Prompt is displayed and appropriate gamemode begins
+      - FAIL: Prompt is not displayed or the gamemode selection doesn't work properly.